 Fundraising would still remain a necessary part of fueling our work together, but in this new model, people would be given opportunities to support TU efforts that are meaningful to them.

-Please take the time to watch Chris’ presentation to chapter presidents, then reach out with questions, suggestions or ideas how we can continue to adjust this new strategic plan to include your voice and vision.
+Please take the time to watch Chris’ presentation to volunteer leaders, then reach out with questions, suggestions or ideas how we can continue to adjust this new strategic plan to include your voice and vision.

 Email your thoughts to Jeff Yates at email@example.com.